 Co-occurring Disorders

-Fibromyalgia is similar to and commonly co-occurs with other pain and fatigue causing disorders such chronic fatigue syndrome (ME/CFS), migraine, irritable bowel syndrome (IBS), interstitial cystitis (IC) and Gulf War Syndrome (GWS).
+Fibromyalgia is similar to and commonly co-occurs with other pain and fatigue-causing disorders, such as chronic fatigue syndrome (ME/CFS), long COVID, migraine, irritable bowel syndrome (IBS), interstitial cystitis (IC), and Gulf War Syndrome (GWS).

 Other common co-morbid disorders include myofascial pain syndrome, restless leg syndrome, osteo and rheumatoid arthritis and lupus.
 Studies suggest that people with any painful condition are at increased risk of coming down with fibromyalgia at some point.